-A cover letter gives you an opportunity to tell your career story.
+A cover letter gives you an opportunity to highlight your career development journey.
 It’s your ad campaign, marketing your skills and experiences to your potential employers.
 Most recruiters want to see how you can impact their company through your letter.

 Choosing the ideal page count can make or break your application process.
 Some companies may appreciate thorough information, while others might not have the time.

 Corporate job openings attract around 250 applicants.
 Therefore, your cover letter should include details directly related to the role to boost your hiring chances.